 It looks like whoever designed Google’s new favicon took the Windows logo, rotated it 90 degrees, got rid of the gradients, and stuck a lowercase “g” on it.
 Good job.
 (Not.)

-Google Windows Logo
+Comments Off on Google Changes to Windows Logo

 Here’s how I put a Xen DomU on a VLAN in Debian.